Volume Two — Article 5 Volume 2 | Archive | Home

 The word “impute” means that the righteousness by which we are justified is outside of us.
 Instead of being poured into us, as the Catholics teach, the sinless perfect life of Christ is credited, or accounted, to the believer in Jesus.
 The Concise Oxford Dictionary gives both the Protestant and Catholic definitions of justification as follows:

 justify . . .
-(Theol.) declare (person) free from penalty of sin on ground of Christ’s righteousness or (Rom.
+(Theol.) declare (person) free from the penalty of sin on the ground of Christ’s righteousness or (Rom.
 Cath.) of the infusion of grace ...”

 The Roman Catholic Council of Trent pronounced a curse on anyone who would teach that justification comes “through the imputation of Christ’s righteousness alone.”

 There is full assurance and freedom in the truth.
-Justification by righteousness wholly outside of us means that we do not have to look within our own hearts to see a certain amount of infused righteousness.
+Justification on the basis of a righteousness wholly outside of us means that we do not have to look within our own hearts to see a certain amount of infused righteousness.
 Rather, we go to Christ just as we are, realizing that in our Substitute there is righteousness enough to give us favor and right standing with God.

 Number 4 — Justification Means Being Accounted and Declared Righteous.